 1. Koh Phi Phi Leh

 If you’re in southern Thailand, this one’s a must.
-Phi Phi Leh is one of the most impressive islands we’ve every set our eyes on and trust us, if we had the money to, we would have kept our private boat and done laps around this island all day long.
+Phi Phi Leh is one of the most impressive landscapes we’ve every set our eyes on and trust us, if we had the money to, we would have kept our private boat and done laps around this island all day long.

 Maya Bay was Made famous almost twenty years ago now by the filming of The Beach starring Leonardo Di Caprio.
 Because of this, the island is still the most popular day trip destination in all of southern Thailand with boats departing from Phi Phi Don, Phuket and even Krabi, so plan to get there as early as possible to beat out (some of) the crowds.
 With many tours now doing sunrise departures, the only way to have ”The Beach” to yourself is to get dropped off at sunset and sleep there.